 Galloway Forest National Park, Dumfries and Galloway

 The Galloway Forest National Park was the first National Park in the UK to obtain a Dark Sky Status in 2009.
 It has been named as one of the must-visit points on a dark sky map of Scotland.
 You will be able to see over 7,000 stars and even the Milky Way, all of which are visible to the naked eye.
-Whilst at the Galloway Forest National Park we recommend visiting Clatteringshaws Visitor Centre and Bruce’s Stone for prime astrophotography opportunities.
-The Clatteringshaws Visitor Centre overlooks the darkest park of the Forest Park, which ensures a particularly dramatic stellar show.
-Bruce’s Stone offers panoramic views of the stars over Loch Trool.
+At the Galloway Forest National Park we recommend visiting Clatteringshaws Visitor Centre and Bruce’s Stone for prime astrophotography opportunities.
+The Clatteringshaws Visitor Centre overlooks the darkest area of the Forest Park, which ensures a particularly dramatic stellar show, while Bruce’s Stone offers panoramic views of the stars over Loch Trool.

 Tip 3: Bring Extra Batteries

 It is easy to overlook the most important thing that you will need to bring to shoot excellent astrophotography; extra batteries!
 Long exposure times and cold weather at night can drain your camera batteries quickly.
 So, make sure you pack extra batteries whenever you’re heading out to shoot the stars.

 Brecon Beacons National Park, Wales

 If you are looking to spot The Plough or the Polaris (most commonly known as the North Star) the best place to enjoy them is at the Brecon Beacons National Park in Wales.
 Brecon Beacons National Park is the only Dark Sky preserve in Wales and the locals are known to go to great lengths to preserve the dark sky and reduce the effects of light pollution in the Beacons.
 Some of the best places in the Brecon Beacons for astrophotography include the Llangorse Lake, which is the largest natural lake in South Wales and makes for great shots, as well as the Usk reservoir.